-- The inclusion of each trigger event reduces the company's financial exposure to defined events that are beyond its control and which, if eventuated, would have a material impact on the financial performance of the company. - The company could therefore reasonably claim that if the proposed trigger event provision were not allowed either: - network prices would need to reflect the higher risks borne by shareholders (which would be less conducive to efficient use of the network); or - investment in networks would be lower than would otherwise be the case. - Either of two outcomes listed immediately above would be inconsistent with the Code objective, and therefore the inclusion of the proposed trigger events in the company's access arrangement is warranted, and meets the requirements of section 5.34.
+- The inclusion of the trigger event reduces the company's financial exposure to defined events that are beyond its control and which, if eventuated, would have a material impact on the financial performance of the company. - The company could therefore reasonably claim that if the proposed trigger event provision were not allowed either: - network prices would need to reflect the higher risks borne by shareholders (which would be less conducive to efficient use of the network); or - investment in networks would be lower than would otherwise be the case. - Either of the two outcomes listed immediately above would be inconsistent with the Code objective, and therefore the inclusion of the proposed trigger event in the company's access arrangement is warranted, and meets the requirements of section 5.34.

-Based on the foregoing discussion, Western Power proposes to define three trigger events, as follows:
+Based on the foregoing discussion, Western Power proposes to define a trigger event, as follows:

-- (a) A decision by the Authority; or Government; or an appointed agent or industry body that imposes costs on Western Power in order to facilitate the development of market rules or the introduction of contestability; - (b) A decision by the Authority; or Government; or an appointed agent or industry body that requires Western Power to reorganise or restructure its operations; and - (c) Any significant unforeseen development which has a materially adverse impact on the service provider and which is: - (i) outside the control of the service provider; and - (ii) not something that the service provider, acting in accordance with good electricity industry practice, should have been able to prevent or overcome; and - (iii) an event the impact of which is so substantial that the Authority considers that the advantages of making the variation before the end of the access arrangement period outweigh the disadvantages, having regard to the impact of the variation on regulatory certainty.
+Any significant unforeseen development which has a materially adverse impact on the service provider and which is:

+- (i) outside the control of the service provider; and - (ii) not something that the service provider, acting in accordance with good electricity industry practice, should have been able to prevent or overcome; and - (iii) an event the impact of which is so substantial that the Authority considers that the advantages of making the variation before the end of the access arrangement period outweigh the disadvantages, having regard to the impact of the variation on regulatory certainty.

-For each trigger event, the remedy is to allow Western Power to propose amendments to the access arrangement to recover the costs arising from the trigger event.
+In the above trigger event, the remedy is to allow Western Power to propose amendments to the access arrangement to recover the costs arising from the trigger event.